fpclass/large-arithmetic-collider/README.md

 # large-arithmetic-collider

-Skeleton code for the Large Arithmetic Collider coursework.
+This repository contains the skeleton code for the Large Arithmetic Collider coursework.